Shubhamvis98/kali-pinephone/README.md

-# kali-pinephone
-Kali Phosh for PinePhone
+# Kali Phosh for PinePhone